THE FUTURE OF HEALTH & FITNESS IS 45+

 Dietition in Epigenetics

-The Clock the Plate and the Flame – Personalised Nutrition Strategies for Inflammation Control
+The Clock the Plate and the Flame: Timing Is Everything for Inflammation Control

 What your clients eat matters — but when and how they eat may matter even more as they age.
 This must-attend session reveals how personalised nutrition and circadian rhythms shape inflammation, recovery, energy, body composition and long-term health.
 Designed specifically for personal trainers, it goes beyond meal plans and macros to unpack the biology behind food behaviours, timing and individual responses.
 You’ll discover how everyday eating patterns can either calm or drive inflammation, why timing affects digestion, cognition and training adaptation and which biological systems influence outcomes differently from one client to the next.
 Walk away with a smarter framework to guide conversations, align nutrition with training and confidently support healthy ageing in real-world practice.